OpenVQE/OpenVQE/README.md

 To explore the quantum battery application, you will need to install CUDA and have an NVIDIA GPU.
 For detailed instructions, refer to the    [NVIDIA CUDA Quantum GitHub page](https://github.com/NVIDIA/cuda-quantum).

+If you have the error: `Qiskit is installed in an invalid environment that has both Qiskit >=1.0 and an earlier version.`.
+Run the command: `pip uninstall qiskit-terra` inside your terminal.

 ## Contributing to the Package

 Please read the CONTRIBUTING.md file.